 2006: Michigan State University:

 Jon Miller of Michigan State University in East Lansing, MI sampled; the beliefs of residents of 20 countries.
+Of the 20, Iceland is the most secular, Turkey is predominately Muslim, and the rest are at least nominally Christian.
 He noted:

 "The US is the only country in which [the teaching of evolution] has been politicized.
 Republicans have clearly adopted this as one of their wedge issues.
 In most of the world, this is a non-issue."

 In reality, his comment that evolution of the species "is a non issue" in most of the world cannot be extracted from these data, since the vast majority of countries that they sampled were at least nominally Christian.
 The survey only included one country from the Middle East, one from the Western Hemisphere, one from Asia, and none from Africa.